Apply by Dec. 1, 2021, for the 2022-23 school year.

 Rural communities make up a majority of Nebraska.
 They are the lifeblood of the state and deserve quality medical care.
-Established and successful for over 25 years, the Rural Health Opportunities Program (RHOP) is a special cooperative program between Wayne State College and the University of Nebraska Medical Center (UNMC) to meet that need.
+Established and successful since 1989, the Rural Health Opportunities Program (RHOP) is a special cooperative program between Wayne State College and the University of Nebraska Medical Center (UNMC) to meet that need.
 As a citizen of rural Nebraska, you've experienced the rural lifestyle, and you know the unique needs of your community.
 That's why we're recruiting Nebraskans like you - because you're dedicated to your home state and you care about its rural health care needs.
-We do too.
+We do, too.
 Our program represents that commitment and will prepare you to return to rural Nebraska and care for its citizens.

 • Full tuition scholarship at Wayne State College (does not apply to summer session courses)